Please see the introduction to Luke's Gospel on the NT Books page for information about authorship of both Luke and Acts.

 A particular characteristic of Luke’s writing is the use of litotes, or understatement.
 This is the opposite of hyperbole, and used to make a powerful point.
 These are a few examples: There was no small stir among the soldiers after Peter's miraculous release from prison (12:18).
 Paul and Barnabas had no small dissension and debate with the Judaisers (15:2).
 There was no small stir (19:23), but actually a riot in the Ephesus theatre.
 No small tempest lay on (us) (27:20) - a shipwreck!

-Luke is rather selective, giving great emphasis on particular events, and skips over other events.
+Luke is rather selective, giving great emphasis on particular events, and skipping over, or very briefly summarising other events.
 This literary technique is known as principality.
 There is emphasis on Pentecost (ch 2), Cornelius (ch 10-11), Paul’s sermon at Antioch in Pisidia (ch 13), the uprising at Ephesus (ch 19), and Paul’s trials and journey to Rome (ch 21-28).
 However other events are omitted, like the beginning of the second Missionary Journey (15:36-41), the time between the second and third journeys (18:23), and Paul’s time in Macdeonia and Greece on the third journey (20:3), a time when he probably wrote the Book of Romans.

 Luke includes several long speeches given by the apostles: Peter on the Day of Pentecost (2:14-38, 3:12-26), Stephen before he was stoned (7:2-53), Peter in house of Cornelius (10:32-48), and to the Jewish Christians (11:18).
 Several long messages from Paul are also included: to Jews in Antioch (13:13-43), in the Areopagus at Athens (17:22-33), to the Ephesus elders (20:18-35), in defence before the people in the temple (22:1-21), before Felix (24:10-21), and before Agrippa (26:2-22).